Home Health Care

 The individual coverage you get will depend on the terms of your private insurance company.
 You will need to already be enrolled in Medicare Part A and Part B. You also will pay an additional monthly premium for your Medigap coverage

-Depending on your policy you may receive coverage for activities of daily living such as bathing, medication, meal preparation, light housekeeping, laundry, errands, grocery shopping
+Depending on your policy you may receive coverage for activities of daily living such as bathing, medication, meal preparation, light housekeeping, laundry, errands, grocery shopping, and transportation.

 Your monthly Medigap premium may be between $122–175.